 Advocating for yourself in the workplace can be challenging.
 You know you are valuable and want to grow, but making your career goals important to someone else can be tricky.
 Whether you're asking for a raise or promotion, looking for a new job or simply creating a career game plan, how can you ensure that your boss is invested in your success?

-1. Consider your vision - What would your perfect day at work look like?
+What would your perfect day at work look like?
 What would you be doing and how would you feel?
 Is this vision different from what you are currently experiencing?
 Would you maximize your skills in a different way?
 These are the questions to ask yourself.
-Write down your ideas and formulate goals - both long term career goals and a short-term plan.
+Write down your ideas and formulate goals — both long-term career goals and a short-term plan.
 The clearer you can paint this picture for yourself, the clearer it will be to your boss.

 Odds are you have worked with your boss for some time, so you may have an idea of how he/she receives information and makes decisions.
 You have to take this into consideration as well when formulating your agenda.
 For example, does she like numbers and facts?
 Is he a visual learner who prefers diagrams or outlines?
 Find a way to convey your message in the style it will likely be best received.